ladybug-tools/spider/gbxml-viewer/r14/README.md

 * Files are no more than a few hundred lines
 * Code is simple, plain-vanilla JavaScript
+* Every JavaScript file has its own name space so you can quickly identify the location of variables and functions
+* Every module has a descriptive read me file
 * Every JavaScript file has an accompanying standalone HTML file for testing purposes
-* Every JavaScript file has its own name space so you can quickly identify the location of variables and functions

 ## Wish list